 In sales, winning a new customer falls into this category.
 In product development, delivery of a working product falls into this category.

 Outcomes that are in our influence are typically lagging indicators.
 They are often expressed as milestones en route to a bigger goal.A leader’s job is to maximize available resources.
 Click To Tweet

 These issues can gain a lot of attention and yield little benefit.
 The time spent on these issues can be categorized as lost time.
 Competition, peers and the economy are common culprits in the “out of control” category.

 While a leader needs to anticipate and plan for things that might be out of their control, they must make sure the majority of their energy is focused on items that are within their control.

 - Focusing on what is in our control

 - Avoiding distractions from what is out of our control

-When you increase the amount of time and energy spent mastering activities that are within your control, your influence grows and the impact of things that are out of your control diminishes.The art of execution is in focusing on what is in our control, trusting what is in our influence,… Click To Tweet
+When you increase the amount of time and energy spent mastering activities that are within your control, your influence grows and the impact of things that are out of your control diminishes.The art of execution is in focusing on what is in our control, trusting what is in our influence, and avoiding distractions from what is out of our control.
+Click To Tweet